Overloaded Ford Truck Shows Real Men Do It In One Trip

 Then again, the pickup's still moving though, despite the items rocking back and forth as it paces through the Mexican avenue.

-Needless to say, let this still serve as a reminder that despite seeing it being done by this truck, hauling beyond your truck's payload limit is extremely unsafe for you and the other road users within your proximity.
+Needless to say, let this still serve as a reminder that despite seeing it being done in the short video, hauling beyond your truck's payload limit is extremely unsafe for you and the other road users within your proximity.
 You'll never know when the vehicle will cave in and if it didn't, we're sure that this stunt will have a long-term effect on the truck's structural integrity.

 So if you can help it, don't do it in one trip.
 It doesn't prove anything.
 It's still better to be safe than sorry.